 Innovating through collaboration with external stakeholders is becoming a key strategy in many industries.
 But it raises all sorts of problems in intellectual property rights management that call for rights management policies and procedures.
+Technologies such as IP management software, and specialized forecasting and quoting tools that integrate with ERP and product lifecycle management (PLM), can help.

 By 2014, two-thirds of Fortune 500 enterprises will design open innovation networks to engage employees, customers, business partners and Web communities, according to a February 2011 study by Gartner Inc. titled Use Innovation Network Design to Unleash Open Innovation.
 Cross-enterprise teams will require that their respective companies’ intellectual property (IP) is readily accessible on an as-needed, confidential basis.
 As a consequence, access to royalty and licensing structures and forecast models will be needed to make sound financial decisions.